 The U.S. President’s National Infrastructure Advisory Council (NIAC) warned in its December 2018 “Surviving a Catastrophic Power Outage” Report that:

 “…existing national plans, response resources, and coordination strategies would be outmatched by a catastrophic power outage.
 This profound risk requires a new national focus…”

-The North American Electric Reliability Corporation (NERC) in January 2019 also sent a warning to the electricity sector and raised the bar for cyber risk management by assessing a $10 million penalty for 127 violations of cyber security standards by a electricity utility.
+The North American Electric Reliability Corporation (NERC) in January 2019 also sent a warning to the electricity sector and raised the bar for cyber risk management by assessing a $10 million penalty for 127 violations of cyber-security standards by a electric utility.